Login or Register for best CarDekho experience

 Exterior

 The fifth-generation Range Rover combines sleek modern lines with elegant styling for its massive proportions.
 It is almost 5.3 metres long, 2.2 metres wide and nearly 1.9 metres in height, giving the British luxury SUV immense road presence along with the attention-grabbing design.
-Even those 23-inch wheels have a classy design that perfectly suit the overall aesthetic of the SV.
+Even those 23-inch wheels have a classy design that perfectly suits the overall aesthetic of the SV.
 Even the way the door handles pop out when the car is unlocked is part of the whole classy exterior design.

 Those slim vertically oriented taillights give it a futuristic look at the rear, taking a classier approach for the connected design with the black panel featuring the Range Rover lettering.
 Another nice detail is that the main taillights themselves are housed under black panels, visible only when the car is in use, for a seamless rear-end design when parked.

-You need to be a long-time fan of the carmaker to immediately differentiate the SV from other variants of the Range Rover, and here are the key details to look out for.
+You need to be a long-time fan of Jaguar Land Rover to immediately differentiate the SV from other variants of the Range Rover, and here are the key details to look out for.
 The first clue is the SV badge finished in ceramic, located on the boot and the silver-bronze strips on the front doors.
 Next is the Land Rover badge on the slightly different grille which has a black background instead of the usual green.
 Another visual differentiation is the bumper which has 5 horizontal slats and no fog lamps.
 This specification we tested also had the variant-exclusive bronze accents all around.

 Read More